-- 5. A student who arrives more than half an hour after the official commencement time of the examination will not be allowed to participate in the examination. - 6.
+- 1. The student is given sufficient time (announced in advance) in a venue suitable for undertaking his/her examination.
+The Examination Board determines whether there is sufficient time and space given for conducting an examination. - 2.
+The student must provide proof of identity to participate in a written examination: either a valid student ID or a valid proof of enrolment together with photographic identification. - 3.
+The student must follow the instructions given by the invigilator(s) at all times. - 4.
+Students are not permitted to bring written material such as books etc, but also electronic devices which make a connection possible to the internet or sources outside, such as tablets, smartphones, smartwatches etc, into the place of the examination, unless the examiner has given explicit permission. - 5.
+A student who arrives more than half an hour after the official commencement time of the examination will not be allowed to participate in the examination. - 6.
 Students are not permitted to leave the examination venue within the first half hour after the published commencement time. - 7.
-Toilet breaks during the examination are permitted by exception as long as there is an invigilator who can accompany the student. - 8.
+Toilet breaks during examinations are permitted by exception as long as there is an invigilator who can accompany the student. - 8.
 Students are not allowed to eat during the examination.
 Non-alcoholic drinks may be consumed. - 9.
 When a student leaves the examination venue, he/she must submit or leave behind the complete examination booklet(s) provided at the start of the examination. - 10.
 The student is not allowed to disrupt any of those present in any way during the examination or when leaving the venue. - 11.A student who does not meet the stipulations contained in paragraphs 1 to 10 can be excluded from further participation in the examination by the examiner.
 The invigilator is authorised in this regard to act on behalf of the examiner. - 12.
-A student can deviate from paragraph 7 and 8, provided these requirements have been reported at least five working days in advance of the date of the examination at the Education Service Point.
+A student for whom exceptions need to be made to paragraphs 7 and 8 provided these requirements have been reported at least five working days in advance of the date of the examination at the Education Service Point by the student.